 Choosing to upgrade to Linux can be a bit of a headache if you’re coming from Windows.
 A task like this requires patience, time, a USB stick, and tons of troubleshooting.
 In contrast, the complicated installation process may prove worthwhile in the end.
 Although it can be intimidating at first, Linux is a very useful and impressive operating system.

 Bite The Bullet And Buy a New Laptop

 However, it’s still a possibility worth considering, even though it’s a last resort.
-New laptops are not an insignificant purchase – they are often quite expensive.
-If you’re spending more than you’d like to on repairs, buying a brand new device might be the better choice.
+New laptops are not insignificant purchases – they are often quite expensive.
+If you’re spending more than you’d like to on repairs, buying a brand-new device might be the better choice.
 Since most computers come with at least a one-year warranty.
 Issues like hardware or operating system problems are covered by the warranty.

 Furthermore, there is no shortage of good quality and affordable laptops.
 Although some might find it hard to part with their old favorite.
 There are plenty of excellent options on the market and others may even be better or just as good.

 Can I add speed to my laptop?